CZ-NIC/knot-resolver/doc/config-dnssec-glue.rst

 ..
 SPDX-License-Identifier: GPL-3.0-or-later

-.. function:: mode(['strict' | 'normal' | 'permissive'])

-   :param: New checking level specified as string (*optional*).
-   :return: Current checking level.
+.. option:: options/glue-checking: normal|strict|permissive

+   :default: normal

-   Get or change resolver strictness checking level.
+   The resolver strictness checking level.

    By default, resolver runs in *normal* mode.
 There are possibly many small adjustments hidden behind the mode settings, but the main idea is that in *permissive* mode, the resolver